pomme-clic/s-money-documentation/docs/docs/payment/card-payment.md

 - is it a country, a payment type, or a merchant authorized _(list, exception, selfcare, ...)_
 - ....

-Xpollens tests a lot of parameters in real time and responds to the merchant by indicating the response that was sent to his partner
+Xpollens tests a lot of parameters in real time and responds to the merchant by indicating the response that was sent to his partner.

 ### Clearing